Topological quantum properties of chiral crystals

-where in our model each TRIM has the same magnitude of $u_{i}$ and $v_{i}$ inherited from the lattice hopping parameters, but differing TRIM-specific signs.
-The wavefunction for the lower band is $|{u}^{-}\rangle$ for an arbitrary spin-1/2 system with a linear relationship between the trigonometric functions of the angles and $\bs{k}$.
-Hence, when integrated around a sphere $\mathcal{S}$ enclosing the Weyl node, the Berry curvature $\mathcal{F}$ of the lower band also wraps around the surface of a sphere exactly once.
-Therefore, the magnitude of the Chern numbers $C=\frac{1}{2\pi}\int{\mathcal{F}d\mathcal{S}}$ of the Kramers Weyl nodes is $|C|=1$ \textit{at all TRIMs}.
-In Figs.~\ref{Fig2}\textbf{b},\textbf{c}, we show the resulting band structure for this SG-16 tight-binding model in the absence and presence of SOC interactions, respectively.
-As expected, the inclusion of SOC splits the twofold degenerate band in Fig.~\ref{Fig2}\textbf{b} and generates isolated twofold-degenerate Kramers-theorem-enforced nodes at all of the TRIMs (Fig.~\ref{Fig2}\textbf{c}) \cite{WPVZ,BensPaper2}.
-To determine the chiral charge of each Kramers Weyl node, we examine the direction of the wrapping of $\mathcal{F}$ given by the relative signs of the \{$v_i$\} (the overall sign exchanges $|{u^{\pm}}\rangle$) to find the Chern number
+where in our model each TRIM has the same magnitude of $u_{i}$ and $v_{i}$ inherited from the lattice hopping parameters, but differing, TRIM-specific signs.
+The wavefunction for the lower band, which we denote as $|{u}^{-}(\bs{k})\rangle$ for an arbitrary spin-1/2 system, exhibits a linear relationship between the trigonometric functions of the angles in spin space and $\bs{k}$.
+Hence, when integrated around a sphere $\mathcal{S}$ enclosing the Weyl node, the Berry curvature $\mathcal{F}$ of the lower band also wraps around the surface of the sphere exactly once.
+Therefore, the magnitude of the Chern numbers $C=\frac{1}{2\pi}\int{\mathcal{F}d\mathcal{S}}$ of the Kramers-Weyl nodes is $|C|=1$ at all TRIMs.
+In Figs.~\ref{Fig1}\textbf{c},\textbf{d}, we show the resulting band structure for this SG 16 TB model in the absence and presence of spin-orbit coupling (SOC), respectively.
+As expected, the inclusion of SOC splits the two-fold-degenerate band in Fig.~\ref{Fig1}\textbf{c} and generates isolated two-fold-degenerate Kramers-Weyl nodes at all of the TRIMs (Fig.~\ref{Fig1}\textbf{d}) \cite{WPVZ}.
+To determine the chiral charge of each Kramers-Weyl node, we examine the direction of the wrapping of $\mathcal{F}$ given by the relative signs of the \{$v_i$\} (the overall sign exchanges the Bloch states of the upper and lower bands, $|{u^{+}(\bs{k})}\rangle$ and $|{u^{-}(\bs{k})}\rangle$) to find the Chern number